vscalcione/arduino-90s-game-songs-theme/README.md

-# arduino-tetris-theme-song
+# arduino-90s-game-songs-theme

+## Super Mario Bros

+This is a simple arduino schetck that simulate the SuperMario Bros Theme

+## Tetris

-This i a simple arduino sketch that simulate the Tetris theme.
+This is a simple arduino sketch that simulate the Tetris theme.
 The sketch is basically developed in Cpp Programming Language

 ![cpp-icon](https://img.icons8.com/color/96/000000/c-plus-plus-logo.png)